 In phase one, traumatized youths and young adults are given attention to their basic needs, including connection to resources, self-care, and identification of support systems.
 Orchard Place focuses on the regulation of emotion and helps trauma survivors develop the capacity to self-soothe.
 Phase one also includes education on trauma and the treatment process.

 Processing of Traumatic Material

 The primary goal of this phase of treatment is to have the individual acknowledge, experience, and normalize the emotions and cognitions associated with the trauma at a pace that is safe and manageable.

 Phase three helps trauma survivors develop a firm or new sense of self and healthy and supportive friendships, intimacy, and spirituality.

-The experts at Orchard Place are dedicated to raising public awareness of the scope and serious impact of post-traumatic stress on the safe and healthy development of children.
-We share a commitment to help build strong futures for each and every child in Iowa.
+The experts at Orchard Place are dedicated to raising public awareness of the scope and severe impact of post-traumatic stress on the safe and healthy development of children.
+We share a commitment to help build strong futures for every child in Iowa.

 Becoming Trauma Informed: Annual Psychological Trauma & Juvenile Justice Conference

-The Annual Psychological Trauma & Juvenile Justice Conference provides education and training on trauma and Trauma Informed Care to help local and regional caregivers and their communities.
+The Annual Psychological Trauma & Juvenile Justice Conference provides education and training on trauma and Trauma-Informed Care to help local and regional caregivers and their communities.
 Nationally recognized speakers highlight current research and practice trends to help begin the needed conversation about trauma.
-Current initiatives are also showcased to demonstrate how organizations can implement trauma informed practices throughout the larger system, and how organizations can become agencies who practice trauma informed care.
+Current initiatives are also showcased to demonstrate how organizations can implement informed trauma practices throughout the more extensive system and how organizations can become agencies who practice trauma-informed care.

-Save the date for the 10th Annual Psychological Trauma & Juvenile Justice Conference on June 9 & 10, 2020.
-More information can be found here.
+The 10th Annual Psychological Trauma & Juvenile Justice Conference scheduled for June 9 & 10, 2020, has been cancelled due to the Coronavirus.